Explore our library for useful information on health conditions.

 Candidiasis can kill if it reaches the bloodstream or vital organs such as the heart, but this is rare even in people with damaged immune systems and is almost unheard of in healthy people.
 Nevertheless, candidiasis is a constant nuisance, and sometimes a serious threat to people with AIDS and some cancer patients who lack the immune resources to fight it.

 You don't catch candidiasis.
 The yeast is already there.
-A number of factors can increase the chance of the yeast growing out of control.
-The leading cause is overuse of antibiotics.
+A number of factors can increase the chance of the yeast growing out of control, a common one being the overuse of antibiotics.
 Yeast must compete for the right to live on us with various other organisms, many of them bacteria.
 These bacteria, which live on the skin and in the intestine and vagina, among other places, are harmless but good at fighting off yeast.
 When we take antibiotics to deal with less friendly bacteria, we kill off these harmless ones as well.
 Yeast, which is unaffected by antibiotics, moves into the vacated spots once occupied by bacteria, and starts to grow and multiply.

 Steroids and some cancer medications weaken the immune system and can allow yeast to flourish.
 Candida albicans infections of the mouth (known as oral thrush) most often develop in people with diseases such as cancer and AIDS.
 They can also develop in people with diabetes or in people who have long-term irritation resulting from dentures.
 Taking birth control pills increases your chances of getting vaginal candidiasis.
 Hot weather, poor hygiene, and tight clothing are also risk factors, as they create the ideal environment for candida.

 Other conditions that tend to encourage yeast include obesity and pregnancy.
 Yeast generally infects intertriginous areas, that is, areas where skin contacts skin.
 Overweight people have more folds in their skin.
 They also sweat more, and Candida albicans is fond of moist skin.
-Pregnancy causes temporary obesity and may weaken the immune system, increasing the risk of yeast infections.
+Pregnancy causes an increase in the level of estrogen, increasing the risk of yeast infections.

 Symptoms and Complications